A2osX/A2osX/.Docs/Shell Developers Guide.md

 Calling other scripts
-calling scripts with . (dot space) before script name from within a script loading functions this way
+calling scripts with . (dot space) before script name from within a script

+talk about duplicating env (no dot) and using current env (dot) and how vars are treated.  and that . calling script is treated as an INCLUDE, dont even need the bin/sh at top

+if using . you are using same ENV, like typing every line at the $, if not using . you start a new SH process with its own ENV (which gets tossed on exit).

+note that if you call a script normally, and it is in its own ENV it only can access functions it loads/defines.  but if called by dot  . script then it can use any function that already exists in the current ENV.

+loading functions this way

 ###Examples